mitmath/matrixcalc/README.md

 **Further reading (chain rule)**: The terms "forward-mode" and "reverse-mode" differentiation are most prevalent in [automatic differentiation (AD)](https://en.wikipedia.org/wiki/Automatic_differentiation), which will will cover later in this course.
 You can find many, many articles online about [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) in neural networks.
 There are many other versions of this, e.g. in differential geometry the derivative linear operator (multiplying Jacobians and perturbations dx right-to-left) is called a [pushforward](https://en.wikipedia.org/wiki/Pushforward_(differential)), whereas multiplying a gradient row vector (covector) by a Jacobian left-to-right is called a [pullback](https://en.wikipedia.org/wiki/Pullback_(differential_geometry)).
 This [video on the principles of AD in Julia](https://www.youtube.com/watch?v=UqymrMG-Qi4) by [Dr. Mohamed Tarek](https://github.com/mohamed82008) also starts with a similar left-to-right (reverse) vs right-to-left (forward) viewpoint and goes into how it translates to Julia code, and how you define custom chain-rule steps for Julia AD.
 In other fields, "reverse mode" is sometimes called an "adjoint method": see the [notes on adjoint methods](https://github.com/mitmath/18335/blob/spring21/notes/adjoint/adjoint.pdf) and [slides](https://github.com/mitmath/18335/blob/spring21/notes/adjoint/adjoint-intro.pdf) from 18.335 ([video](https://mit.zoom.us/rec/share/xLxMyhBSoIhSFxce5lHb1ubItby5BKFs6mgJJ7kMmjotETmaYm4YA22TA8w8n13i.6sTEFrkkloG7LFeR?startTime=1619463273000)).

 **Further reading (vectorization)**:  When you "flatten" a matrix A by stacking its columns into a single vector, the result is called [vec(A)](https://en.wikipedia.org/wiki/Vectorization_(mathematics)), and many important linear operations on matrices can be expressed as [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product).

+## Lecture 3 (Jan 22)

+* TBA.

+## *Optional* Julia Tutorial: Monday Jan 22 @ 5pm via Zoom

+* Virtually [via Zoom (MIT only)](https://mit.zoom.us/j/96237426531?pwd=eDcvNlNLMHJmSzFWRkx5dzZ3QUFUQT09).
+A recording will be posted.

+A basic overview of the Julia programming environment for numerical computations that we will use in 18.06 for simple computational exploration.
+This (Zoom-based) tutorial will cover what Julia is and the basics of interaction, scalar/vector/matrix arithmetic, and plotting — we'll be using it as just a "fancy calculator" and no "real programming" will be required.

+* [Tutorial materials](https://github.com/mitmath/julia-mit) (and links to other resources)

+If possible, try to install Julia on your laptop beforehand using the instructions at the above link.
+Failing that, you can run Julia in the cloud (see instructions above).